-Distribution: Chiefly east of the Cascades crest in Washington; widely distributed throughout most of North America.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; British Columbia to Oregon, east across most of North America to the Atlantic Coast.

 Conservation Status: Not of concern